0xor0ne/qscan/qsc/README.md

 # Use a file as target, the file must contain a target (IP, cidr or domain name)
 # for each line
 qsc --targets "/tmp/ips.txt" --ports "1-1024"
+# Print all the ports with OPEN/CLOSED indication and save results in json
+# format in file /tmp/res.json
+qsc --targets "8.8.8.8" --ports 80,443,111 --tries 1 --json /tmp/xxx.json --printlevel 4
 ```

 ## Docker Image